bg-write/candyfloss-flask/README.md

 ## Why Python?

 Python is one of my favorite languages; I love its balance of power and simplicity.
-I mostly work in JavaScript and wanted more hands-on work with Python, so I decided to use Python to make something I would use myself.
 I also wanted to learn Beautiful Soup, a neat Python library for parsing structured data.

 I deployed Candyfloss as a Flask app via PythonAnywhere, which allows me to host the app on a separate domain and keep track of basic analytics with an affordable paid account.
 (In my experience, PythonAnywhere is easier to work with than Heroku and AWS, though it's not as powerful or flexible and only works with Python; it's perfect for this project and I recommend it for most simple Python web apps.)